-A company that is ‘active’ for corporation tax must register online with HMRC for corporation tax purposes within three months of engaging in any of the following taxable activities:
+A company that is active for Corporation Tax must register with HMRC online within three months of engaging in any of the following taxable activities:

-After registering for corporation tax, HMRC will provide deadlines for paying your tax bill and filing a tax return and annual accounts.
+After registering for Corporation Tax, HMRC will provide deadlines for paying Corporation Tax and filing a Company Tax Return and annual accounts.
 You may also need or wish to register for VAT.

 If your company is not trading and is not active for Corporation Tax, you must contact HMRC’s Corporation Tax office at your earliest convenience to report the inactive trading status of the company.
 There will be no need for you to prepare tax returns or accounts for HMRC until such time that your company becomes active for Corporation Tax.